Skip to content

 What is data harmonization?

-Data harmonization is the process of standardizing and integrating data that comes in from different disparate data fields, formats, and dimensions.
+Data harmonization is the process of standardising and integrating data that comes in from different disparate data fields, formats, and dimensions.
 It aims to improve the quality and usability of data, and can be accomplished in 5 steps.

 Data harmonization solutions may differ and depend upon factors such as the variety and volume of sources, goal of business processes, structure of data coming from various sources, reliability of data from each source etc.